hoduola5/login-page/README.md

 # login-page

 ## Description

-Here is a login page that accept email and paasword for the login button to load to another page.
+Here is a fully responsive simple login page that accept email and paasword for the login button to load to my portfolio page.
+It uses HTML simple validation to validate both the email and password.

 ## Usage